ShyykoSerhiy/rulez.js/README.md

 });
 ````

-The code above means, that will be created with two different texts types:
+The code above means that ruler will be created with two different texts types:
  1. Texts with big gap between them(100px).
  2. Texts with smaller gap between them(50px)